 Bad news for tea lovers!
 Starbucks is closing every single one of its Teavana retail stores after a strategic review of the business.
 Many of the 379 Teavana stores, which are primarily mall-based, have been underperforming.
 Starbucks said it tried to improve sales through creative merchandising and new store designs, but it just wasn’t working.
 The stores will close over the coming year, with the majority shutting down by next spring, according to a news release.
 The approximately 3,300 employees who will lose their jobs as a result of the closures will have the opportunity to apply at Starbucks stores.
 Starbucks said it plans to create 68,000 jobs in the U.S. over the next five years. #retailhistorian #retail #retailproblems #closedstore #teavana #starbucks #tea

 So Is This a Good Thing or A Bad Thing?

 At the end of the day Starbucks will be Starbucks and tea is tea.
 Teavana is not all dead as a very select variety of teas will be served at Starbucks locations.
 Starbucks will flourish from the fall as I’m sure they will continue to ravage through a portfolio of failed concepts.
-And with Teavana off the market its the prime time for the any small business who may provide a greater shopping experience to take the reins and really grow.
+And with Teavana off the market it’s the prime time for any small business who may provide a greater shopping experience to take the reins and really grow.
 Everybody wins.

 Until Next Time Fanboys and Girls: